Frequently Asked Questions

 - What is student loan consolidation?

-2. When will financial aid decisions be mailed?
+2. When will financial aid decisions be made?

-Financial aid decisions for returning students whose applications were received by the March 1st deadline will be mailed between the final week of May and the middle of June.
+Financial aid decisions for returning students whose applications were received by the March 1st deadline will be emailed to the student's Mount St. Mary's email address in June.
+Award letters for entering freshmen are emailed to the student's email listed on the FAFSA beginning in mid- February.

 3. My parents will not complete their federal tax returns before the priority deadline for filing the FAFSA.
 Should I wait until their tax forms are finished before I complete my financial aid forms?